Policy on avoiding and combating corruption

 6. Procurement management and contract-award processes

 TAG is working constantly to optimise the procurement of corporate and operating materials and services on a sustainable basis.
 Overarching competence-based procurement management ensures that purchasing activities are structured and executed in accordance with defined fundamental principles and conditions.
 Procurement management oversees supplier relationships to ensure risk-free, cost-optimised and long-term supplies of materials and services and selects, audits and assesses suppliers by entering into framework agreements.
 Furthermore, the processes for awarding contracts, especially for central purchasing, central technology, and real estate management, have been defined in process descriptions.
-The process descriptions are embedded in a work instruction.
+The process descriptions were anchored in the “Tendering and awarding” work instruction.

 IV.
 Reports/ legal consequences